Yang Zhu: Mencius's view of Yang Zhu

 According to Mencius, "Yang's principle is, 'Each for himself'—which does not acknowledge the claims of the sovereign.
 Mo's principle is, 'To love all equally'—which does not acknowledge the peculiar affection due to a father.
 To acknowledge neither king nor father is to be in the state of the beast.
 If their principles are not stopped, and the principles of Confucius set forth, their perverse speaking will delude the people, and stop up the path of benevolence and righteousness."

 Mencius criticized Yang Zhu as one "who would not pluck a hair from his body to benefit the world."
 However, Yang Zhu emphasized that self-impairment, symbolized by the plucking of one's hair, would in no way lead to others' benefit.
 Although he would not toil for others, he would not harm them for personal gain or advantage, which should be avoided as external to one's nature.

 Yang Zhu taught, "If everyone does not harm a single hair, and if everyone does not benefit the world, the world will be well governed of itself."
 In other words, everyone should mind their own business, neither giving nor taking from others, and be content with what he has, and in that way one will be happy and also contribute to the welfare of the world.
 When personal interests conflict with collective interests or national interests, more respect and protection of personal interests should be taken.
 On the surface, this seems to be unfavorable to society and the collective, and it is also the most vulnerable to questioning and criticism.
 In fact, on the contrary, this has safeguarded both personal interests and social interests.
 Because the foundation of society exists for people, not people to exist for society.

 Philosophy of nature

-Although his detractors present him as a hedonist, Epicurean, and egoist, Yang Zhu was, according to contemporary sources, an early Daoist teacher identified with a new philosophical trend toward naturalism as the best means of preserving life in a decadent and turbulent world.
+Although his detractors present him solely as a hedonist and egoist, Yang Zhu was, according to contemporary sources, an early Daoist teacher identified with a new philosophical trend toward naturalism as the best means of preserving life in a decadent and turbulent world.

 All beings, thought Yang Zhu, have the survival instinct, but man, the highest of creatures, lacking the strength of animals, must rely on intelligence to survive rather than strength.
 He felt that strength was despicable when used against others.